 Many war tax resisters file returns; others do not.
 The decision whether to file a return is a personal one.
 See Practical WTR #2: To File or Not To File an Income Tax Return for more information.
 Here are a few factors regarding W-4 forms.

-We encourage all war tax resisters to talk to friends, family, and the general public about why we choose not to pay taxes for militarism.
+Reading through this publication and talking with a war tax resistance counselor helps those who want to refuse to pay for war to make an informed decision.
+We encourage all war tax resisters to talk with friends, family, and the general public about why we make these choices.
 We also encourage people to devote their resisted taxes to works of peace, education, social sharing, and the common good.

 Available from NWTRCC: